Elliptic dimers on minimal graphs and genus 1 Harnack curves: Beyond the periodic case

 \begin{proof} The argument is similar to that of~\cite{BeaQuad}, see also~\cite{BeaCed:isogen,BdTR2}.
 The idea is to use the determinantal structure to show that the expressions on the right-hand side of the equality displayed above form a compatible family of marginals for a measure, and to conclude with Kolmogorov's extension theorem.
 A technical but crucial point is to show that these expressions are indeed probabilities.
 This can be checked using hypothesis~$(*)$ and locality of $\As^{u_0}$, as follows.
 Locality implies that the formula on the cylinder set~$\{\es_1,\ldots,\es_k\}$ only depends on some finite simply connected subgraph~$\Gs_0$ of~$\Gs$ containing these edges, and on the associated half-angles.
 Using $(*)$, we can change the graph outside of~$\Gs_0$ to obtain a periodic minimal graph $\Gs'$.
 By Corollary~\ref{thm:Gibbs_measures}, the formula for cylinder sets coincides with that obtained as the weak limit of the Boltzmann measures on the toroidal exhaustion of the periodic minimal graph $\Gs'$.
 We can then use this to show that it indeed defines a probability measure, following the argument outlined above (see~\cite[Section 4.4]{BeaQuad} for details).

 Note however that the present setting brings an additional subtlety.
-Indeed, we need to take the arbitrary half-angle map~$\mapalpha\in X_\Gs$, consider its restriction~$\mapalpha_0$ to the train-tracks of~$\Gs_0$, and be able to extend it to a map~$\mapalpha'\in X_{\Gs'}^{per}$ such that the associated elliptic Kasteleyn operator is periodic.
-This issue can be solved as follows.
-First note that by minimality of~$\Gs$, the fact that~$\mapalpha$ belongs to~$X_\Gs$ implies that its restriction~$\mapalpha_0$ belongs to~$X_{\Gs_0}$.
-Since~$\Gs'$ is minimal and parallel train-tracks of~$\Gs_0$ remain parallel in~$\Gs'$, one can check that~$\mapalpha_0$ extends to an element~$\mapalpha'$ of~$X_{\Gs'}$.
-This element does not belong to~$X_{\Gs'}^{per}$ \emph{a priori}, but it is~$(n\ZZ)^2$-periodic for~$n$ big enough.
+Indeed, we need to take the arbitrary half-angle map~$\mapalpha\in X_\Gs$, consider its restriction~$\mapalpha_0$ to the train-tracks of~$\Gs_0$, and be able to extend it to a map~$\mapalpha'\in X_{\Gs'}^{per}$ such that the associated elliptic Kasteleyn operator is periodic. {However, the condition~$(*)$ only ensures that~$\mapalpha_0$ extends to an element~$\mapalpha'$ of~$X_{\Gs'}$.} This issue can be solved as follows.
+The map~$\mapalpha'$ does not belong to~$X_{\Gs'}^{per}$ \emph{a priori}, but it is~$(n\ZZ)^2$-periodic for~$n$ big enough.
 Therefore, one can enlarge the fundamental domain of~$\Gs'$ by a factor~$n^2$ (an operation under which the set~$X_{\Gs'}$ is easily seen to behave well), and obtain an element~$\mapalpha'$ lying in~$X_{\Gs'}^{per}$.
 Finally, the associated Kasteleyn operator~$\Ks$ is not periodic \emph{a priori}.
 However, enlarging the fundamental domain of~$\Gs'$ once again (by a factor~$2$) produces additional free parameters for~$\mapalpha'$ to ensure that~$\vphi(\mapalpha')$ is an integer point.
 By Proposition~\ref{prop:angles_perio}, this implies that~$\Ks$ is periodic.

 The fact that the set $D$ gives the phase diagram of the model relies on the forthcoming asymptotic computations of Section~\ref{sec:asymptotics}. \end{proof}

 \paragraph{Single-edge probabilities.}

 As an illustration of the locality property of the Gibbs measures, we explicitly compute the probability of occurrence of a single edge $\es=\ws\bs$ in a dimer configuration of the graph $\Gs$.
 Recall that $\alpha,\beta$ denote the half-angles of the train-tracks of the edge $\ws\bs$, see Figure~\ref{fig:around_rhombus}.
 Recall also the definition of Jabobi's zeta function $\tilde{Z}(u)=Z(\frac{2K}{\pi}u)=\frac{\pi}{2K}\frac{\theta_4'(u)}{\theta_4(u)}$ of Section~\ref{sec:def_Hu0}, see also~\cite[3.6.1]{Lawden}, and the constants~$K=\frac{\pi}{2}\theta_3^2(0)$ and~$K'=-i\tau K$.
 In order to state our result, let us introduce the notation~$t_\bs:=t-\frac{\pi}{2}\tau+\mapd(\bs)=\Re(t+\mapd(\bs))$.